TonyBgithub/mydoctheme/index.md

 Imagine you're a customer at a restaurant.
 The customers like you (the user) send requests through a waiter (the API) to the kitchen (web server).
 You tell the waiter your order, and the waiter requests it from the kitchen.
 Finally, the waiter provides you with what you ordered.

 That is how an API works.
 It acts as an intermediary between the user and the web server by retrieving data from this server and sending it to the user.

+### Understanding REST APIs

+There are several types of APIs, but in this introduction we will be using a REST API called OpenWeatherMap.
+REST is the acronym for Representational State Transfer.
+A REST API allows two computers to communicate over HTTP, just like web browsers communicate with servers.

 ### API examples